julelang/manual/src/standard-library/std-jule-build.md

 ---

-`fn errorf(key: str, args: ...any): str`\
+`fn logf(key: str, args: ...any): str`\
-Returns formatted error message by key and args.
+Returns formatted error message by fmt and args.

 ---